 After boron and sindoor khela, Maa Durga's idol is carried out of the pandal and made ready for the departure, for the immersion in the Ganga.
 This ritual is known as "Visarjan", in which a splendid farewell celebration is organized by the devotees.

 On the banks of the river Ganga, the last Aarti is performed just before submerging the idol.
-Finally, the deity is submerged into water with utmost care and vigilance.
+Finally, the deity is submerged into water with the utmost care and vigilance.

 After the Visarjan ritual, people come back to their places and in the evening, they visit each other at their places.
 People wish each other by saying "Shubho Bijoya" and they embrace each other.
 Young people seek blessings from their elders for a happy and prosperous life.